 Teach English in Spain (Cost of Living)

 The biggest concern for many people moving to a foreign country is the cost of living.
-‘Will I be able to live comfortably on my income?’ or ‘Will I be able to save a portion of what I earn?’.
-The answer to those questions depends largely on your lifestyle and the area of where you stay.
-The average salary per hour is €15 (US$21), depending upon your location and qualifications.
+‘Will I be able to live comfortably on my income?’ or ‘Will I be able to save a portion of what I earn?’The answer to those questions depends largely on your lifestyle and where you live.
+The average salary per hour in Spain is €15 (US$21), depending upon your location and qualifications.
 Monthly salaries are in the region euros €400-750 (US$570-1,070) per month.

-Despite these expenses, Spain continues to enjoy a lower cost of living than most other western European countries, and most teachers are able to live quite comfortably.
+Despite these expenses, Spain continues to enjoy a lower cost of living than most other western European countries and most teachers are able to live quite comfortably.

 More Links

-Find English Teaching Jobs in Spain
+Find TEFL English Teaching Jobs in Spain

-Spain (General Information)
+Teach English in Spain (General Information)

-Spain (Visa Requirements)
+Teach English in Spain (Visa Requirements)

 Interview with Cat Gaa, teaching English in Spain